 Because we are accustomed to seeing the desktop with the taskbar, the Windows desktop looks incomplete without the taskbar.
-The tiny bar at the bottom of the screen (by default) is one of the very important areas of Windows operating system.
+The tiny bar at the bottom of the screen (by default) is one of the very important areas of the Windows operating system.

 That said, for power users, the taskbar is not really important.
 Many power users prefer automatically hiding the taskbar as one can switch between programs and launch the Start menu with the help of keyboard shortcuts.
 Moreover, doing so will free up some screen space.

 Taskbar auto-hide problems